Peter Ly, Ph.D.

 Rashmi received her Ph.D. in Life Sciences from Jawaharlal Nehru University studying transcriptional regulation in budding yeast and joined the lab in 2019 as a postdoc.
 Her project focuses on the evolution of genomic rearrangements during kidney cancer progression.
 In her free time, Rashmi loves watching The Big Bang Theory.

 Jacob Sanders, Ph.D.

-Jacob received his Ph.D. in Biochemistry & Cellular and Molecular Biology from the University of Tennessee, where he studied how 3D genome architecture changes in response to stress.
-He joined the lab in 2021 as a postdoctoral fellow with an interest in understanding how complex genomic rearrangements arise during cancer development.
+Jacob received his Ph.D. in Biochemistry & Cellular and Molecular Biology from the University of Tennessee, where he studied how 3D genome architecture changes in response to stress with Dr. Rachel McCord.
+He joined the lab in 2021 as a postdoc with an interest in understanding how complex genomic rearrangements arise during cancer development.
 Jacob enjoys watching The Walking Dead and the Harry Potter series.

 Elizabeth 'Lizz' Maurais, B.S.

 Ph.D.
 Graduate Student | Genetics, Development, and Disease Program

 Lizz received her B.S. in Biotechnology from the University of New Hampshire at Manchester and conducted research as an Amgen Scholar at Caltech.
 She first joined the lab as a research tech in 2019 and then as a Ph.D. graduate student in 2020.
 Lizz is currently studying the biological consequences of cytoplasmic DNA derived from mitotic errors.
 She loves spending time with her 3 lb.
 Chihuahua, Trudy, while watching The Office.